rknightuk/robblewis.me-jekyll/projects/index.md

 ## Miscellaneous

 - [Back to the Future Drinking Game](back-to-the-future-drinking-game) - A drinking game based on the Back to the Future trilogy.
 Be careful.
 Seriously.
+- [Thing I Hate About Being an Adult](hate-being-an-adult) - Does what it says on the tin.
+- [Thing I Love About Being an Adult](love-being-an-adult) - As above, but awesome.